 In the case of Davis' piece, SPCO principal trumpeter Lynn Erickson gave voice to the hovering uncertainty of this point in time, mixing assertive fanfares with questioning tones, the piece's muted sections shadowy and haunting.
 Conversely, Cuong's duet for oboe and cello was a joyous adrenaline fest, long tremulous phrases piling note upon note in fleet fashion.

 While the Tchaikovsky Serenade was clearly the headliner, the linchpin of the program felt like Osvaldo Golijov's "Last Round."
 Written as a requiem for tango master Astor Piazzolla, Golijov's Argentine countryman, it was ideal for expressing the anxiety, sadness and rage of our age, two string quartets seemingly arguing with one another while a lone bass refereed.

 The Bach Air set into stronger relief the darkness that lurks within the forceful opening movement of the Tchaikovsky Serenade, which felt disarmingly urgent.
 That made for an especially sharp contrast with the ensuing effervescent waltz.
 The elegiac third movement was delivered with tenderness yet not a hint of schmaltz, and the finale felt like a festive dance.

-Had the orchestra reprised the Serenade's opening theme with as much power and passion as the first time around, it may have been a perfect choice — or perhaps overpowering.
-Instead, a softer landing was chosen for this concert, something more reflective than exultant.
+A softer landing of the Serenade's reprisal was chosen for this concert, something more reflective than exultant.
 With so many emotions to process upon this reunion, that may have been the wisest way to go.